mucaho/jnetrobust/README.md

 --------------------------------
 Here is a minimal, complete example:
 * `DefaultHost` abstracts away much of the protocol's functionality with a default configuration, and sets-up a `DatagramChannel` for sending/receiving data, as well as a `Kryo` instance for serialization.
-* If you need more flexibility, you can configure a `Protocol` instance instead and manage network communication & serialization yourself
+* If you need more flexibility, you can configure a `Protocol` instance instead and manage network communication & serialization yourself.

 ```java
 public class ChatMain {